Dieng temples: Bima temple

-Bima temple is a single temple situated on a hill separated from the rest of Dieng temples.
+Bima temple is a single temple situated on a hill separated from the rest of the Dieng temples.
 This temple is the largest and tallest building in the Dieng temple compound.
 The shape is different from temples in Central Java in general, and the other temples at this site, and relates more closely to Indian temples.
-In particular it has been compared to the Parashurameshvara Temple (c.
+In particular, it has been compared to the Parashurameshvara Temple (c.
 650) in Bhubaneswar, Odisha, and the very different temple at Bhitargaon.
 The 7th-century Laxman Temple at Sirpur is closer.